Bill-A/Correctness-DrivenDevelopment/README.md

 > Have you heard of Correctness-Driven Development?

 Perhaps not, but no worries.
-It is a term recently coined by myself and a fellow engineer as a concept that removes much of the misunderstanding associated with Behavior-Driven Development (BDD) and Test-Driven Development (TDD).
+It is a term recently coined by myself and a fellow software engineer as a concept that removes much of the misunderstanding associated with Behavior-Driven Development (BDD) and Test-Driven Development (TDD).
 The goal of both practices is really quite simple, define correctness before writing code.

 > **True story**: _A few years back I’m chatting with a Dev Manager whose team I had previously coached.
 Naturally, this conversation occurred at a water cooler, coffee station, soda machine – take your pick.
 I asked, “how’s the project progressing?”
 He replied, “challenging … we’re way behind schedule”.
 I asked, “so what are you going to do about it?”
 He says, “I’m going to cut back on testing …” I waited for him to laugh and say he was joking.
 The look in his eyes indicated that he was dead serious._